prijkes/AIReviewer/LANGUAGE_SPECIFIC_POLICIES.md

 # Language-Specific Policies

-Quaally now supports language-specific review policies and prompts based on file type.
+Quaaly now supports language-specific review policies and prompts based on file type.
 This allows for more accurate and relevant code reviews tailored to each programming language's best practices.

 ## Overview

-When reviewing code, Quaally:
+When reviewing code, Quaaly:
 1. **Detects the programming language** based on file extension
 2. **Loads language-specific policies** (if available) from the `policy/` directory
 3. **Uses language-specific prompts** that emphasize relevant best practices